rchatham/APNSTester/README.md

 5. Click "Send Push Notification" to send the push notification.

 ## License
-APNSTester is licensed under the Apache License 2.0.
+The APNSTester is released under the MIT License.
 See the LICENSE file for details.